 A mild panic swept global share markets in the last week of November, when Dubai World, with debts of $US59 billion, asked its banks for a six month moratorium on debt repayments.

-In this obituary to British Marxist Chris Harman, Shannon Price outlines some of his key contributions, which will help guide revolutionaries for generations to come
+In this obituary to British Marxist Chris Harman, Ernest Price outlines some of his key contributions, which will help guide revolutionaries for generations to come

 The climate movement has suffered from a lack of strategy—and needs to focus on the CPRS and public investment in green jobs, argue Chris Breen and James Supple